-Brown patch is really a summer lawn disease that’s caused by a fungus called Rhizoctonia.
-The disease begins to show growth when temperatures reach 65°, but the most active growth of brown patch lawn disease occurs at temperatures of 80-85° when humidity levels are very high.
+Brown patch fungus is caused by a fungal pathogen (Rhizoctonia solani) that affects all cool-season turfgrass species.
+It is a foliar disease that does not affect crowns or roots.
+Moderate to severe outbreaks can result in thin, poor quality turf that may be predisposed to algae and moss infestation.
+Even mild brown patch fungus outbreaks can spoil the appearance of turf greens.
+Brown patch fungus is really a summer lawn disease that’s caused by a fungus called Rhizoctonia.
+The disease begins to show growth when temperatures reach 65°, but the most active growth of brown patch fungus lawn disease occurs at temperatures of 80-85° when humidity levels are very high.

 What is Brown Patch Fungus?

-- Brown patch is characterized by the development of irregular, circular areas a few inches to several feet in diameter.
+•Brown patch fungus is characterized by the development of irregular, circular areas a few inches to several feet in diameter.

 What Causes Brown Patch Fungus?

-- Watering during the afternoon and early evening.
-Watering at this time can cause fungus issues because in high humid areas you want to cut down on the time your grass spends wet/humid in heat.
+Watering during the afternoon and early evening.
+Watering at this time can cause brown patch fungus issues because in high humid areas you want to cut down on the time your grass spends wet/humid in heat.
 At night the water sits longer on the grass and is not absorbed faster.
-So mix this with high humidity it encourages fungus and/or disease.
+So mix this with high humidity it encourages brown patch fungus and/or disease.

-- Dull mower blades- Maintain sharp mower blades to avoid mechanical damage to turf.
-Dull mower blades rip the grass blade instead of cutting it clean which opens up the grass blades to diseases like fungus.
+Dull mower blades- Maintain sharp mower blades to avoid mechanical damage to turf.
+Dull mower blades rip the grass blade instead of cutting it clean which opens up the grass blades to diseases like brown patch fungus.

 All Tall fescue is susceptible to brown patch fungus.